rahulraopune/Snowden2.0/Argument Mining/README.md

                         'NNP': 0}
 ```

+We use parse trees because they are constructed based on either the constituency relation of constituency grammars or the dependency relation of dependency grammars.

-**3. Creation of Tfidf vectorizer :**
+**3. Creation of TF-IDF vectorizer :**

-The Tfidf vectorizer will tokenize documents, learn the vocabulary and inverse document frequency weightings, and allows to encode new documents.
-It Transforms the text to feature vectors that can be used as input to estimator. vocabulary_ dc a dictionary that converts each token (word) to feature index in the matrix, each unique token gets a feature index.
-In each vector the numbers (weights) represent features tf-idf score.
-We normalize the vector and send this to a classifier i.e., SVM for predicting the output `(0 / 1)`.
+The TF-IDF vectorizer will tokenize documents, learn the vocabulary and inverse document frequency weightings, and allows to encode new documents.
+It Transforms the text to feature vectors that can be used as input to estimator.
+In each vector, the numbers (weights) represent features TF-IDF score.
+We later send this to a classifier i.e., SVM for predicting the output `0/1`.

 **4. SVM classifier using `sklearn` python library :**

-Support Vector Machines are considered to be a classification approach and, can be employed in both types of classification and regression problems.
-It can easily handle multiple continuous and categorical variables.
+SVM can easily handle multiple continuous and categorical variables.
 SVM constructs a hyperplane in multidimensional space to separate different classes.
-SVM generates optimal hyperplane in an iterative manner, which is used to minimize an error.
-The core idea of SVM is to find a maximum marginal hyperplane(MMH) that best divides the dataset into classes.

-`sklearn` library has an in-built `SVMVectorizer` used to fit the model with input variable `x` and output variable `Y` in the training set.
+We use `kernel=rbf` and `C=10**8` because these were the `best_params_` which our cross-validation experiment results. `sklearn` library has an in-built `svm.SVC` used to fit the model with input variable `x` and output variable `Y` in the training set.
 Later, we try to predict the validation set containing `x_test`.
-We write the predicted value i.e., `(0 / 1)` to the output `output.json` file.
+We write the predicted value i.e., `0/1` to the output `output.json` file.

 **Note :**

-No preprocessing of data was done in this approach
+No preprocessing of data was done in this approach because we chose POS as our features.
+**to be changed**

+Doing pre-processing, we would have deleted words which would have been important for Parts-of-Speech feacture vectores.
+So if we used pre-processing, these words would have been removed from the sentences and will result in incorrect POS feature vector.